 Designs and implements geologic, geophysical, and/or geochemical studies.
 Develops projects internal to the bureau or through partnerships with other agencies utilizing and synthesizing geophysical data to effectively respond to land and resource management and to societal issues.
-Studies include the integration of different methods and techniques.
+Studies include the integration of different methods and techniques and the application of state-of-the-art techniques.
 Defends findings to the scientific community, senior DOI and US Government officials. %

-Analyzes seismic, geodetic or other geophysical data in context of other data streams; participates in geophysical data analysis to improve forecasting strategies.
+Analyzes seismic, geodetic or other geophysical data in context of other data streams to infer geophysical processes; leads teams across the bureau, department or international scientific teams in geophysical data analysis to improve forecasting strategies.
 During periods of eruption/earthquake activity may work with domestic and foreign counterparts to collect and interpret data and provide information on forecasting and hazard potential.
-Develops geophysical approaches to visualizing, reporting, and understanding volcanic, geodetic or seismic processes in an active geographic area.
-Applies seismic methods to the needs of the assigned network.
-Develops geophysical models from available data in complex geophysical domains.
-Using specialized interpretive software tools, generates sophisticated geophysical models and associated data products over specific geographic areas.
+Develops new geophysical approaches to visualizing, reporting, and understanding volcanic, geodetic or seismic processes in a broad, active, geographic area.
+Adapts seismic methods to the needs of the assigned network(s) to improve monitoring and understanding of processes.
+In areas of varying seismic velocity, works with depth migrated data or seeks to correct time data to derive a more accurate depth model.
+Develops comprehensive geophysical models from available data in complex geophysical domains.
+Using specialized interpretive software tools, generates sophisticated geophysical models and associated data products over specific geographic areas of such geologic complexity where advanced techniques are necessary.